You are currently browsing the tag archive for the ‘music’ tag.

 Review:

 Therefore, in the years after the success of ‘Steamboat Willie’, Disney would favor often tiring sing and dance routines above great story lines.
-It took the studio several years to bring back strong stories to its cartoons (Mickey’s 26th film, ‘Traffic Trouble’ from 1931, is arguably the first).
+It took the studio almost two years to bring back strong stories to its cartoons (Mickey’s 19th film, ‘The Fire Fighters’ from 1930, is arguably the first).

 Nevertheless, ‘Steamboat Willie’ is a great cartoon, and a lot of fun to watch.
 It is still deeply rooted in the silent era: because lip synchronization had not been developed yet, the characters’ vocabulary remains rather limited.
 Therefore, it still uses a comic strip-like visual language to express the characters’ feelings.
-Yet, the musical number (in which the sounds are mostly made by torturing animals) is both fresh and catching.
+Yet, the musical number is both fresh and catching.

 When you’ve seen Steamboat Willie, you’ll be whistling ‘Turkey in the Straw’ for days, with a smile on your face.